Best Receipt Scanner App UK (2026): 7 Apps Tested for Sole Traders

 Best for: UK sole traders who want a simple, dedicated receipt and expense tracker with mileage — without paying for full accounting software.

 PocketReceipt is purpose-built for UK sole traders.
 AI scans receipts and extracts store, amount, date, VAT, and category.
 Smart warnings flag duplicates, capital items, and VAT issues before you save.
 Categories map directly to SA103F boxes.
+It also handles CIS subcontractor expense tracking and personal receipt tracking alongside business records.

-Mileage tracking is built in with HMRC 45p/25p rates auto-calculated, GPS or manual entry, and vehicle-level tracking.
+Mileage tracking is built in with HMRC 55p/25p rates auto-calculated, GPS or manual entry, and vehicle-level tracking.
 Your accountant can see everything via a separate dashboard with quarterly review workflow, SA103F exports, and exports formatted for 10 accounting platforms.

 - Price: Free (10 scans/month).
 Paid plans available via App Store/Google Play for more scans and cloud backup.